Welcome to Casual Money Talk’s first-ever blog series, “1 Vs. 20”.

 Facing a hefty medical bill, a desperate couple found a way to amend the situation.

-The only thing we could do was to wait until the bill went to collections and try to catch it before it shows up on my credit report.
+The only thing we could do was wait until the bill went to collections and try to catch it before it showed up on my credit report.

 — Rachel (age 36) from Dallas, Texas, USA